aziz-ayed/denoising/README.md

 We started by training our algorithm with simulated stars catalogs created with the GalSim package.
 For the sake of storage space, we did not upload our datasets in this repository, but the code used to generate them can be found in the <a href="https://github.com/aziz-ayed/denoising/blob/main/dataset_generation_v2.ipynb" target="_blank" style="text-decoration:none; color: #F08080">dataset generation</a> notebook.
 Stars are parametrized by 2 ellipticity components ``e1`` ``e2`` and one size component ``R2``.
 The datasets used can thus be reproduced using the notebook above and the parameters catalogs specified in the <a href="https://github.com/aziz-ayed/denoising/issues" target="_blank" style="text-decoration:none; color: #F08080">Issues</a> section of this repository, for each step of the project.
+To generate our datasets, we preprocess clean simulated images with Gaussian noise.
+Thus, we produced a study of CFIS data to estimate the real-life noise levels - expressed in terms of Signal to Noise ratio - than can be found in the <a href="https://github.com/aziz-ayed/denoising/tree/main/SNR_study" target="_blank" style="text-decoration:none; color: #F08080">SNR study</a> folder.

 However, the MCCD algorithm operates on eigenPSFs and not simple stars, which led us to designing a more complex training dataset.
 Our methodology and notebooks are respectively detailled in the dedicated <a href="https://github.com/aziz-ayed/denoising/blob/main/datasets/README.md" target="_blank" style="text-decoration:none; color: #F08080">README</a> and the <a href="https://github.com/aziz-ayed/denoising/tree/main/datasets" target="_blank" style="text-decoration:none; color: #F08080">datasets</a> folder.